MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-assistants-function-calling.md

 ---
 # Get started with Azure OpenAI with Assistants and function calling in JavaScript

 This article shows you how to deploy and run the [serverless Azure OpenAI Assistant Quick Start](https://github.com/Azure-Samples/azure-openai-assistant-javascript).
-This sample implements a assistants app using JavaScript, Azure OpenAI Service assistants with function calling, and Azure Functions to get the latest stock price.
+This sample implements an assistants app using JavaScript, Azure OpenAI Service assistants with function calling, and Azure Functions to get the latest stock price.

 ## Architectural overview